 Allergic reaction: You could have an allergic reaction to a food you have eaten.
 Allergic reactions can appear even if you have eaten the food before and not had a reaction.

 Bed bugs.
 Bed bugs can't always be detected by looking at your bed as they are quite small.
 Adult bed bugs are less than one-fourth inch, with the immature bugs as small as a pinhead.
 They are light in color so often blend in with your bed.
 Bed bugs can be found in couches, cluttered blothing, suitcases and even on pets.

-Flea bites.
-These also start wwith small red bumps and can appear as a rash and are extremely itchy.
-They can hide in your pets and they can live in small cracks on your floor.
+Flea bites: These also start with small red bumps and can appear as a rash and are extremely itchy.
+They can hide in your pets, and they can live in small cracks on your floor.
 With flea bites, if you press down on the rash, it turns white.

-Mite bites.
-Mite bits also are small red bumps that look like a rash.
+Mite bites: Mite bites also are small red bumps that look like a rash.
 You usually don't notice them until you notice the itching.
 With mite bites, the skin surrounding the bite usually hardens.